-Year Year
+Year

-Teach ing Staff
+Teach Teaching Staff

-SlNo.
+SINo.
 Name of the participant Title of the FDP / professional development / administrative training program Dates (from- to) (DD-MM- YYYY) Link to relevant document / brouchure / report hosted on official institutional website

-Non -7 Feaching Staf f •
+Non -Teaching Staff

-S. Name of Title of the FDP / Dates (from- Link to relevant No. the professional development / to) (DD-MM- document / brouchure / participant administrative training YYYY) report hosted on official program institutional website
+S. No. Name of the participant Title of the FDP / professional development / administrative training program ' Link to relevant document / brouchure / report hosted on official institutional website

-- 6.5.2 Quality assurance initiatives of the institution include: - 1.
-Regular meeting of Internal Quality Assurance Cell (IQAC); Feedback collected, analysed and used for improvements - 2.
-Collaborative quality intitiatives with other institution(s) / membership of international networks - 3.
-Participation in NIRF - 4 .any other quality audit / accreditation recognized by state, national or international agencies such as NAAC, NBA etc
+6.5.2 Quality assurance initiatives of the institution include:

+1. Regular meeting of Internal Quality Assurance Cell (IQAC); Feedback collected, analysed and used for improvements

+2. Collaborative quality intitiatives with other institution(s) / membership of international networks

+3. Participation in NIRF

+4 .any other quality audit / accreditation recognized by state, national or international agencies such as NAAC, NBA etc